csswizardry/csswizardry.github.com/case-studies-financial-times.md

 </blockquote>

-We initially weren’t sure what the extent of our working together might be, so I recommended we have an initial day on-site to go through what problems they faced, and how we might be able to solve them.
-On the day, I woke at 0440 and made my way from Leeds down to the capital to join Andrew and the team at the
-<cite>FT</cite> offices in London.
+We initially weren’t sure what the extent of our working together might be, so I recommended we start with some on-site consultancy work to help the team get a handle on some of the problems they faced, and how we might be able to solve them.
+On the day, I woke at 0440 and made my way from Leeds down to the capital to join Andrew and the team at the <cite>FT</cite> offices in London.

 This initial day turned into an intensive, all-day workshop- and consultancy-style Q&A session as Andrew and some of the <cite>FT</cite>’s core